embrace-io/embrace-docs/docs/ios/faq.md

 ---
 title: iOS/tvOS FAQ
 description: Frequently asked questions about the iOS Embrace SDK
-sidebar_position: 3
+sidebar_position: 5
 ---

 # iOS/tvOS FAQ

 Here are a list of questions we commonly receive along with their answers.
-If you don't see your question here, or would like more clarification on one please reach out to use on Slack or email us at <support@embrace.io>.
+If you don't see your question here, or would like more clarification on one please reach out to us on Slack or email us at <support@embrace.io>.

 ## Common Questions